The Iron Warriors Premature Traitor Legion Ranking

 If you have to deal with Fortification restrictions, then the Iron Warriors are all about Combined Arms Detachments, with either single Oblitorators or bulk spam for Troop choices.
 This is where Iron Warrior Mark of Chaos restrictions really hurts, Obliterators cannot get T5 making them easy targets for Lascannons and similar weapons.
 Iron Warriors do make a great Ally Detachment.
 Take a Terminator Sorcerer and Deep Strike with Obliterators with the Cranium Malevolus and you can do some real work, all for no more than 400 points.

 In the final analyst Iron Warriors would rank much higher if tournaments were not anti-Fortification generally.
 Games Workshop also dropped the ball by not making Warpsmiths more accessible and leaving out Imperial Guard Heavy Support choices to augment the Iron Warriors.

-February Formation and Detachment Faction update with added Formations & Detachments from Wrath of Magnus, Fall of Cadiaread more
+March Formation and Detachment Faction update with added Formations & Detachments from Fracture of Biel-Tan, Rise of the Primarchread more

 A way too early tactical review of the Chaos Space Marine Traitor Legions book with number 4 the Alpha Legion.read more